Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <section class="section-content">

 <h2 id="growth">🌱 Growth and Development for Type 2 Personalities</h2>

-Type 2 personalities, often known for their caring and nurturing nature, can significantly benefit from focusing on self-care and setting healthy boundaries.
+Type 2 personalities can significantly benefit from focusing on self-care and setting healthy boundaries.

 They must learn to prioritize their needs and emotions rather than consistently placing others' needs above their own.
 Effectively communicating their needs and desires is also crucial, as they rely on others to intuitively understand their emotions.

 Critical strategies for personal growth for Type 2s include: